CartoDB/cartodb/gears/carto_gears_api/README.md

 `/gears`

 Public engines.
 For example, for new features developed with a component-based approach.
-It's part of the main repo and gears inside it will be automatically added to `Gemfile` and `Gemfile.lock`.
+It's part of the main repo and gears inside it will be automatically loaded.
+Alternatively, they could be extracted to a separate repository and loaded via Gemfile.

 `/private_gears`